portworx/px-docs/on-prem-lighthouse-release-notes.md

 ## Lighthouse 1.1.3 Release notes

+In order to use Lighthouse 1.1.3 with authentication, please download and install PX-Enterprise 1.1.2 as well.

 ### Key Features

 * Support for authenticated etcd2.
-Refer to [Lighthouse with Secure etcd] (http://docs.portworx.com/run-lighthouse-with-secure-etcd.html)
+Refer to [Lighthouse with Secure etcd] (/run-lighthouse-with-secure-etcd.html)

 ### Known issues